paulgriffiths/pridil/README.md

 are implemented and creatures and play against each other with an observable effect on individual resources as a measure of success.
 Creatures can die when they run out of resources or reach the end of their life expectancy.
+Creatures can reproduce when they obtain a specified level of resources through successfully playing games.

 Planned future features include:
-* Reproduction, with a specified reproductive cost (making reproduction contingent on success in interactions) and frequency.
 * Different geographical areas with an algorithm for movement, to allow for initial populations of similar-strategy creatures, and the observation of effects when individual creatures migrate to other areas.
+* Random mutations of strategy when reproducing.

 Documentation
 -------------